Shiv-Shah/CS6907AppliedMachineLearning/README.md

 This repository contains code for _Hybrid Models and Breast Cancer Masking_.
 Source code for training models to estimate the mammographic masking levels are made available here.

-Right now this resposity contains only the code for the 6 classic machine learning models we are applying to the CSAW-M dataset.
+Right now this resposity contains only the code for the 6 classic machine learning models and 4 Deep Learning models we are applying to the CSAW-M dataset.

-Completed Models: KNN, RBF SVM, Linear Regression, Random Forrest, Gradient Boost, and Ada Boost

-To Be Completed Models: EfficientNet-B4, ConvNext-T, Twins-SVT-S, PoolFormer-S36, and MedVit
+Completed Models: KNN, RBF SVM, Linear Regression, Random Forrest, Gradient Boost, Ada Boost, EfficientNet-B4, ConvNext-T, Vit L, and MedVit

 ---
 ## Installation